felipeluna/user-interface/notes.md

 Scenarios create a social context in which the personas exist, and also create an actual physical world, instead of imagining a character with internal characteristics from gathered data and nothing else; there is more action involved in the persona's existence.
 A scenario is also more easily understood by people, since it is in the form of a story, and is easier to follow.
 Yet, like the personas, these scenarios are assumptions made by the researcher and designer, and is also created from a set of organized data.
 Some even say such scenarios are unrealistic to real life occurrences.
 Also, it is difficult to explain and inform low level tasks that occur, like the thought process of the persona before acting.

 #### Use Case
 In short, a use case describes the interaction between an individual and the rest of the world.
-Each use case describes an event that may occur for a short period of time in real life, but may consist of intricate details and interactions between the actor and the world.It is represented as a series of simple steps for the character to achieve his or her goal, in the form of a cause-and effect scheme.
+Each use case describes an event that may occur for a short period of time in real life, but may consist of intricate details and interactions between the actor and the world.
+It is represented as a series of simple steps for the character to achieve his or her goal, in the form of a cause-and effect scheme.
 Use cases are normally written in the form of a chart with two columns: first column labelled actor, second column labelled world, and the actions performed by each side written in order in the respective columns.
 The following is an example of a use case for performing a song on a guitar in front of an audience.

 |Actor|World|
 |---|----|